 Starting things off with this incredibly catchy feel-good song from the American rock band Train.
 It has a really nice upbeat tone that layers in some ukulele to give it that extra layer of happiness.
 It’s the lead single from their album ‘Save Me, San Francisco’ and was, of course, hugely successful.
 Selling over 6 million copies in the US alone and even won a Grammy Award for best pop performance.

 Although the acoustic guitars are pretty quiet in the mix here, they essentially follow the same chords as the ukulele/keys do.
-We’re in the key of C and the four chords are C, G, Am, and F. Each of those chords will be played for 2 cycles of the strumming pattern which is D-D-DUDU.
+We’re in the key of C (read this to learn how to find the key) and the four chords are C, G, Am, and F. Each of those chords will be played for 2 cycles of the strumming pattern which is D-D-DUDU.
 You’ll also need a capo on the fourth fret to play it in key with the original.

 Let It Be by The Beatles